Drachenfrucht1/godotcord/README.md

 > Not every functionality of this module has been thoroughly tested.
 I advise against using it in production.

-Godotcord currently only supports the Windows platform (both 32 and 64 bit, but only 64 bit tested).
-Support for linux any mac may come in the future.
+Godotcord currently supports Windows (64 and 32 bit) and Linux (64 bit).

 # Setup